salbalkus/CausalTables.jl/docs/src/man/formatting.md

 responseparents(ctbl)        # get CausalTable of treatment and confounders data(ctbl)                   # get underlying wrapped dataset

-# replace one or more attributes of the CausalTable
+# Replace one or more attributes of the CausalTable.
+# Setting `causes = nothing` is a quick shortcut to specify
+# that all unlabeled variables are confounders of the treatment-response relationship
-CausalTables.replace(ctbl; response = :CRIM)
+CausalTables.replace(ctbl; response = :CRIM, causes = nothing)

 nothing # hide
 ```